The Emma Lazarus Institute — Est. 2023

 Founder & Executive Director

-Chama Mechtaly is a policy entrepreneur, cultural strategist, and painter working at the intersection of geopolitics and media across the Middle East and the West.
+Chama Mechtaly is a policy entrepreneur, cultural strategist, and painter working at the intersection of geopolitics, art, and identity across the Middle East and the West.
 As Founder and Executive Director of the Emma Lazarus Institute, she advances deradicalization, regional integration, and cultural diplomacy through policy, media, convenings, and summits.

-A recognized public voice and Abraham Accords evangelist, she reshapes discourse on the region — challenging both Western orientalism and contemporary ideological distortions through writing, public speaking, and institutional engagement.
 She designed and led the first Abraham Accords Deradicalization Summit, convening policymakers, influencers, and institutional leaders across the U.S., Europe, Israel, and the Gulf, and authored a foundational policy paper on Abraham Accords deradicalization for European policymakers.
+Her work has been featured in international media, including a feature documentary by Saudi Arabia's Asharq News.

 She serves on President Isaac Herzog's Voice of the People Global Council and is an Atlantic Council Millennium Leadership Fellow and WIN Fellow, recognized by the Middle East Policy Council on its 40 Under 40 list.
-A graduate of Brandeis University working in English, French, and Arabic, she is also the founder of the heritage design brand Moors & Saints and an exhibiting painter whose work — featured in the Jerusalem Biennale and the landmark UAE–Israel "Maktoub" calligraphy exhibition — uses art as a tool for identity repair and cultural transformation.
+She studied International Relations, Conflict and Coexistence Studies, and Hebrew at Brandeis University.
+She is also the founder of the heritage design brand Moors & Saints and an exhibiting painter — twice at the Jerusalem Biennale, including her first participation sent quietly under threat of censorship, and at the landmark UAE–Israel "Maktoub" calligraphy exhibition — whose work uses art as a tool for identity repair, cultural transformation, and inoculation against extremism.

 Abraham Accords Counter-Extremism Cultural Diplomacy Sephardi Heritage MENA Policy AI Integration